Apply Now: PJCC Allyship Project

 What to Expect

-• Insight into media bias, antisemitism, Zionism, and modern challenges
+• Insight into media bias, antisemitism, Zionism, and modern challenges.

 Who Should Apply?

 This opportunity is open to adults connected to PJCC—whether you’re a parent, donor, fitness member, or community partner.
-We’re seeking a mix of Jewish participants and allies, and we welcome people of all ages, backgrounds, and beliefs.
-You do not need to be a PJCC member to apply.
+We are looking for a diverse mix of allies and Jewish participants of all ages, backgrounds, and beliefs to share time together and engage in deep and thoughtful conversations.
+This is a unique opportunity to connect with others, deepen your understanding, and build bridges within our community.

 Applications are Open Now